 Two Ingredient Chocolate Peanut Clusters

-Place the chocolate in a double boiler over simmering water.
-Stir until melted, about 3 - 4 minutes.
+- Place the chocolate in a double boiler over simmering water on the stovetop on low to medium heat.
+Stir until melted, about 3 – 4 minutes.
 Remove from heat.

 - Add chopped peanuts to the chocolate and stir well.